-Our facilities and our skilled workforce are probably the best in the UK for all aspects of rifle work.
-Supplying highly accurate rifles worldwide.
-All our in-house gunsmith facilities at Dolphin Gun Company use the atest; CNC, lathes, reamers, milling etc. Call for a visiting appointment or telephone Mik with your requirements...
+Our faculties and our skilled workforce are probably the best or the UK for all aspects of rifle work supplying highly accurate lifles worldwide, All out in-house gunsmith facilities at prolohin Cun Company use the latest Color laties, reamers, milling etc. Call for a visiting appointment or telephone Mik with your requirements...